iterative/dvc.org/public/static/docs/command-reference/remote/add.md

   The connection string can be found in the "Access Keys" pane of your Storage Account resource in the Azure portal.

-  > 💡Make sure the value is quoted to prevent shell from misprocessing the
+  > 💡 Make sure the value is quoted to prevent shell from misprocessing the
   > command.

 - `container name` - this is the top-level container in your Azure Storage